5.16 Student Discipline and Appeals

 When an appeal has been timely filed or has otherwise been granted with an extension, the vice chancellor for student affairs will review the substance of the appeal request and may take one of the following actions:

-- Refer the matter for a hearing before the student conduct panel.
-The conventional course of action is for appropriately filed appeals to be sent to a hearing before the student conduct panel when the notice of finding has resulted in severe sanctions such as suspension or expulsion.
-However, at all times, the decision of the vice chancellor for student affairs in this respect is final.
+• refer the matter for a hearing before the student conduct panel.
+Appropriately filed appeals will always be sent to a hearing before the student conduct panel when the notice of finding has resulted in suspension or expulsion.
+However, at all times, the decision of the vice chancellor for student affairs to deny, review or refer an appeal is final.

 If the appeal will be reviewed without a hearing before the student conduct panel: